 Please report any errors by writing an email to [email protected], attaching a link, map, article, or book (with pages) for reference – unless it is a clear mistake -, and I will correct them as soon as possible.

 They have been drawn with Photoshop over Natural Earth raster images that are in the public domain.

-You can reuse and modify the images posted here as you see fit, but please cite the article and – especially if you use these high-quality images – this website (http://indo-european.eu/) as the source.
+You can reuse and modify the images posted here as you see fit.
+If you can, please cite the corresponding book and – especially if you use these high-quality images – the specific page of this website (indo-european.eu) as the source.
 Thank you.

-These are full versions of the latest versions of the images used in the article (compressed as JPEG).
-If you would like higher quality versions, different versions (with changes, omissions and/or additions), or different permissions to publish (e.g. in scientific journals which do not allow the use of a Creative Commons license), please write me at [email protected].
-I really like to work with maps, and if the project is interesting I will probably not mind working for it.
+Even the highest quality ones are smaller images than the originals, and they are compressed as JPEG.
+If you would like bigger and/or higher quality versions, a different content (with changes, omissions and/or additions), or different file formats (e.g. SVG), please write me at [email protected].
+I really like to work with maps, and if the project is interesting I will probably not mind working on it.